On this page:

 To apply for the Competitive Honors/Trustees Scholarships, you must complete the online scholarship application.

-Additional Essay Requirement for the Online Scholarship Application
+Additional Essay and Letter of Recommendation Requirement for the Online Scholarship Application

 This essay is in addition to the general essay required by the online scholarship application.
-Write a brief (500-600 word) essay on one of the following topics to be considered for the Competitive Honors/Trustees Scholarship:
+Write a brief (500-600 word) essay on the following topic to be considered for the Competitive Honors/Trustees Scholarship:

 Applicants who do not meet the eligibility requirements will not be considered.
 Eligible applicants who are not selected for a Trustees Scholarship will automatically be considered for one of the remaining Competitive Honors Scholarships.
 Some finalists may be invited to campus for an interview with the selection committee in March.
 Recipients of Competitive Honors/Trustees Scholarships will be notified of award decisions in April.
 All Competitive Honors/Trustee Scholarships are awarded as funds are available.